 Although many think that choosing a lead would be simple, there are so many varieties available that it can be difficult to know which one would be best to use when walking your dog.
-Here is our quick guide, including the pros and cons for each type.
+Here is our quick guide, including the pros and cons of each type.

-A standard lead can be securely attached to the collar, and is available in a variety of materials, widths and sizes.
+A standard lead can be securely attached to the collar and is available in a variety of materials, widths and sizes.

-This type is suitable for dogs of all breeds and sizes, and is simple and easy to use by clipping the end of the lead on to the collar.
+This type is suitable for dogs of all breeds and sizes and is simple and easy to use by clipping the end of the lead on to the collar.
 They are good for a puppy or a new dog that is not used to being walked, or that is new to being walked with you, as you can then discover through trial and error whether an alternative style may be better.
 The different materials available mean you can find one that will be comfortable for you to handle.

 Depending on the type of material the lead is, you may suffer from burns as a result of the dog pulling on it.
 Some dogs may benefit from another type of lead that would encourage them to exercise more control.